AFSA offers six awards for recognition of exemplary performance, extraordinary contributions to effectiveness, professionalism and morale.

 Additional Guidelines for Nominations

-- A person may be nominated more than once in different years for the same award, providing that they have never won.
+- A person may be nominated more than once in different years for the same award, providing that they have never won for the same achievement/circumstance.

 - The time period during which the events attributed to the nominee took place does not have to be within the most recent calendar year.
 However, they should have occurred no more than 4 years from the time of the nomination.